nikkipeck/ws/README.md

 SimpleServerUnitTest - test that a server is set up on the correct port, default or specified

 HttpRequestParserUnitTest - requires SimpleServerStartTest to run, will test full parsing of http requests and responses

+HttpResponseUnitTest - this is a basic uncaught excpetion test for the HttpResponse object

 ServiceHandlerUnitTest - requres SimpleServerStartTest to run, will test ServiceHandler initialization